International arbitration law and rules in China

 2.1.4 For foreign arbitration including ad hoc foreign arbitration conducted outside of the PRC, article 16 of the PRC Arbitration Law applies only if the parties chose PRC law as the governing law for the arbitration clause.

-2.1.6 In general, an arbitration agreement providing for ad hoc arbitration within the PRC will be considered to be invalid (for failing to fulfil the requirements of article 16 of the PRC Arbitration Law) and will not prevent a PRC People’s Court from accepting jurisdiction to hear a dispute arising between the parties to it.
+2.1.6 In general, an arbitration agreement providing for ad hoc arbitration within the PRC was considered to be invalid (for failing to fulfil the requirements of article 16 of the PRC Arbitration Law) and will not prevent a PRC People’s Court from accepting jurisdiction to hear a dispute arising between the parties to it.
 As a result, ad hoc arbitration is rare within the PRC.

 2.1.7 The prohibition of ad hoc arbitration within the PRC was abolished some years ago for enterprises incorporated in the FTZs.
 Article 9 of the SPC FTZ Opinions provides that, if enterprises in the FTZs agree to settle their disputes at a specified location within the PRC, according to certain arbitration rules and by specified arbitrators (which are characteristic of ad hoc arbitration), the arbitration agreement could only be ruled invalid with the SPC’s approval.
+Policy guidelines have been issued in regions such as Shanghai and Hainan.
+For example, on 24 June 2024, the Shanghai High People’s Court issued the Provisions on the Concentrated Jurisdiction of Judicial Cases Involving “Three-Specific” Ad Hoc Arbitration and Arbitration by Foreign Arbitration Institutions.

 2.2 Domestic arbitration institutions (arbitration commissions)